Mak2006/python-rest-app-cont/README.md

 The source code of the application is available at github.

-### What was done
+## What was done

+### Installation of virtualenv and Flask, project set up.
 1. We install virtualenv, create a directory for the env and install Flask in it.
 Flasks installs the core components flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
+2. Create Github and load the project in PyCharm.

+### Create a configuratioin for the project so that we can handle prod, preprod, staging, dev environments.
-2. We create a small Flask server `server.py`
-	1. Debug - enabled
+1. At a small scale we create a small Flask server `server.py` and have Debug - enabled
-	2.
 1. We create a separate configuration file 'myconfig.cfg' and load it via  `app.config.from_pyfile('myconfig.cfg') `
-1.
+1. In this case include a Configuration Object itself.
+This is handled by `configuration.py`.
+We load it using `